 Lake Clark National Park and Preserve offers exceptional opportunities for research on a wide suite of natural and cultural resource topics.
 While some research projects at Lake Clark are conducted by park staff, many are performed by scientists from other agencies or institutions, such as the U.S. Geological Survey and the University of Alaska system.
 The importance of science-based management is widely recognized throughout the national park system.
 NPS policies state that in addition to using science as a means to improve park management, parks can and should be centers for broad scientific research and inquiry.
 Science in the park thus encompasses an array of disciplines in a variety of natural, cultural and social science investigations.
 All research, however, results in a better understanding of the park's natural and cultural environment and will ultimately benefit the National Park Service's ability to preserve and protect our national heritage.

-Please contact the chief of natural resources with questions or to obtain a permit.
+Please contact the natural resources program managers with questions or to obtain a permit.

 Interested in Conducting Research in Lake Clark?

-1.Contact the Natural Resources Manager, Buck Mangipane: 907-781-2136, email@example.com to discuss your research topic.
+1.Contact the Natural Resources Program Manager, Buck Mangipane: 907-717-7044, email@example.com to discuss your research topic.
 They will be able to inform you of similar research and opportunities for collaboration, opportunities for logistical support from the park, and areas of concern (sensitive or closed areas) to allow for proper planning.

 2.Visit the National Park Service Research Permit and Reporting System to fill out a research permit application.
-Once your application is submitted, park staff will review the application to ensure the proposed work does not conflict with park management.
+Once your application is submitted, park staff will review the application to ensure the proposed work does not conflict with park management and determine the necessary compliance needed for the project.
 Please allow a minimum of three weeks from the time your application is submitted until a permit is issued.
-Contact Buck Mangipane, Research Coordinator, 907-781-2136, firstname.lastname@example.org if you have questions.
+If your proposed work will involve any of the following:

 4.Will your project be conducted in designated wilderness?
 A large portion of Lake Clark National Park and Preserve is designated wilderness.
 Wilderness areas provide unequalled opportunities for research of natural systems.
 The National Park Service is responsible for balancing the needs of researchers to study these wild areas with the preservation of wilderness character.
 Early communication is the key to ensuring research interests and study designs are compatible with wilderness requirements.
 Contact Buck Mangipane, Park Wilderness Coordinator, 907-644-3629, firstname.lastname@example.org if you have questions.
 Learn more from our Research in Wilderness publication.